lucarin91/FaceEverywhere/README.md

 #### How to use:
 - Install Docker (version>=1.1.0) for your operationg system [guide](https://docs.docker.com/installation/).
 - Install docker-compose [guide](https://docs.docker.com/compose/install/#install-compose).
-- in the main folder of the project execute the script ./start.sh (For now the start script is only for linux/mac user, but can be easyly translate in a .bat file for windows)
+- in the main folder of the project execute the script ./start.sh (for now is only for linux/mac user, but can be easyly translate in a .bat file for windows)

 ### MobileApp:
   - IonicFramework